 With m and n: B can follow m and v can follow n, but the opposite is extremely rare.
 The sound of -mb- and -nv- are identical.
 Examples include envasador (packer), embajador (ambassador), enviar (to send), cambio (change), también (also), ambiente (environment), inversor (investor) and envidiar (to envy).

 Preceding r and l: The b can come before either of these consonants, although v cannot.
-Examples include posible (possible), hablar (to speak), broma (joke), abrazo (arm), abril (April) and obligar (to require).
+Examples include posible (possible), hablar (to speak), broma (joke), abrazo (embrace), abril (April) and obligar (to require).

 Quick exercise for review: To review this material, read the brief selection from the first chapter of Don Quijote de la Mancha by Miguel Cervantes on the following page and see how many times you can apply one of the above rules to the spellings of the words.